AlgebraicJulia/Decapodes.jl/docs/src/nhs/nhs_full.md

 2. We want them to obey the same "turbulence closure", which affects their flux-divergence term.
 3. At the same time, a choice of turbulence closure doesn't just affect (each of) the flux-divergence terms, it also constrains which stress-divergence is physically valid in the momentum equation.

-We will use our operad algebra to guarantee model compatibility and physical consistency, guarantees that would be burdensome to fit into a one-off type system.

-Here, we specify the equations that any tracer obeys:
+We specify the equations that any tracer obeys:

 ```@example DEC
 tracer_composition = @relation () begin